Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

 If the geometry of $C$ is such that $|C|$ and $\diam(C)$ can be computed in constant time, then the upper bound is readily available.
 Otherwise, when $C$ is a polygon with $n$ vertices, we can find $|C|$ with $\mathcal{O}(n)$ effort by for example triangulation.
 Also, $\diam(C)$ can be found in $\mathcal{O}(n)$ using the idea of antipodal pairs and parallel support lines introduced by Shamos \cite{shamos1978computational} or the idea of rotating calipers introduced in \cite{toussaint1983solving}.

 For the general convex set $C$ we take one further step to bound the right hand side of (\ref{eq:ARbound}) with something else to make the computation of the upper bound simpler.
 Let $R_b$ be the minimum area axis-aligned bounding (enclosing) rectangle of $C$ as shown in Figure \ref{fig:AR-bound-proof}.
-This can be obtained in $\mathcal{O}(T_x (C) )$ time.
+This can be obtained in $\mathcal{O}(T_x (C) )$ time, where $T_x (\cdot)$ is the time that it takes to find an extreme point in a given direction in a convex set and would be determined according to the input.
+See \cite{ahn2006inscribing} for more discussion on this time.
 Let $p$ and $q$ be the points where $C$ touches the shorter sides of $R_b$.
 Let $R'$ denote the minimum area rectangle enclosing $C$ that has a side parallel to the line segment $\overline{pq}$.
 Let $w' \geq |\overline{pq}|$ be the length of this side and $h'$ the length of its other side.
 From Lemma 5 of Ahn \etal \cite{ahn2006inscribing}, we have $\diam(C) \leq \sqrt{2}\, w'$ and $|C| \geq |R'|/(2\sqrt{2})$.
 Thus we have